Groups, Orders, and Dynamics: General Definitions

-Notice that $\Gamma$ acts naturally on $t(\Gamma)$ by $g (t(g_i)) = t(gg_i)$.
+Note that $\Gamma$ acts naturally on $t(\Gamma)$ by $g (t(g_i)) = t(gg_i)$.
 We leave to the reader to check that this action extends continuously to the closure of the set $t(\Gamma)$.
-(There is a subtle issue here that involves the choice of midpoints --and not arbitrary intermediate points-- along the construction.)
-Finally, one can extend the action to the whole line by extending the maps $g$ affinely to each interval of the complementary set of $t(\Gamma)$. $ \square$
+Finally, one can extend the action to the entire line by extending the maps $g$ affinely to each interval in the complement of the closure of $t(\Gamma)$. $ \square$